pali-english/pali-english.github.io/README.md

 unsullied in the midst of all things.
 I’ve given up all, freed in the ending of craving.
 Since I know for myself, whose follower should I be?

+    Sabbābhibhū: conqueror of all, master of all
+    Sabbavidū: knower of all, understands all
+    Hamasmi: I am
+    Sabbesu: in all
+    Dhammesu: things, phenomena
+    Anūpalitto: unsullied, untouched
+    Sabbañjaho: having left all, having given up all
+    Taṇhakkhaye: in the ending of craving, upon the cessation of desire
+    Vimutto: freed, released
+    Sayaṁ: myself, own
+    Abhiññāya: knowing, understanding
+    Kamuddiseyyaṁ: whose follower should I be, whom should I indicate, to whom should I point

 Sabbadānaṁ dhammadānaṁ jināti,
 Sabbarasaṁ dhammaraso jināti;